-There are a lot of conflicting views online about vaccines generally, and especially about the COVID vaccine, so we wanted to examine based on published medical research whether there is a need for a “detox” from the vaccine, given that this is something patients are often curious about.
+There are a lot of conflicting views online about vaccines generally, and especially about the COVID-19 vaccine, so we wanted to examine based on published medical research whether there is a need for a detoxification (detox) from the vaccine, given that this is something patients are often curious about.

 In this article we’ll review the mechanism of action of vaccines, explain when medically-assisted detoxes are necessary, and explain whether there's research suggesting that patients should detox from vaccines.

 When are Detoxes Necessary?

-The body is constantly undergoing natural detoxification processes, but occasionally there are rare environmental conditions which may cause someone to need additional detoxification support.
+The body is constantly undergoing natural detoxification processes, but occasionally there are rare environmental conditions which may cause someone to require medically-assisted detoxification.

-Our liver and kidneys, along with our lungs, work to detoxify our blood and keep us healthy.
-The liver changes the chemical nature of most toxins, rendering them harmless, while our kidneys filter toxins out of our blood into urine.
+The liver and kidneys, along with the lungs, work to detoxify the blood and maintain optimal health.
+The liver changes the chemical nature of most toxins, rendering them harmless, while the kidneys filter toxins out of the blood into urine.

 Certain toxins, like heavy metals, bioaccumulate in the body and can overwhelm natural detoxification systems.
-If someone was working in an industrial facility and was exposed to significant amounts of mercury, for example, they could get sick from mercury poisoning if the amount in their bloodstream became too high for their organs to properly filter.
+A patient that was working in an industrial facility for decades and was exposed to significant amounts of mercury, for example, could get sick from mercury poisoning if the amount in their bloodstream became too high for their organs to properly filter.